James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 jsr $ffd2 = 20 D2 FF
 ```

-The `JSR` instruction is a call to a subroutine in the Commodore 64's kernel (known as the _KERNAL_).
-That subroutine is stored at memory address 0xFFD2, and is a subroutine that prints a character to the screen from the accumulator.
+The `JSR` instruction is a call to a subroutine.
+In this case, the subroutine is in the Commodore 64's kernel (known as the _KERNAL_), and is stored at memory address 0xFFD2.
+Its job is to print a character to the screen from the accumulator.

 ```
 bne loop = D0 F4